About Dutch and time, and how time-management may be the actual crush of the Dutch – besides eating delicious cheese.

 After learning the basics of the Dutch language and the basics of the Dutch culture, something strikes you: the language itself shows their love for punctuality.
 “Save the date” is a way of living and talking; everything can be accomplished if tackled in time.

-Here are 3 Dutch language constructions on time that amazed me:
+Here are 3 Dutch language constructions about time that amazed me:

 The way you ask “what time is it?”: Hoe laat is het?, or “how late is it?”.